 - If icing is not stiff enough add 1/4 C powder sugar.

-- Leave icing in large bowl.
-Take out 3 bowls, put 1/4 C of icing in two bowls and the rest of the
+- Leave icing in a large bowl.
+Take out 3 bowls, put 1/4 C of icing in two bowls, and the rest of the

 icing in the third bowl.

-- Bowl #1 , add several drops of brown gel food coloring stirring well until all of the color is blended.
-Bowl #2, add several drops of green gel food coloring stirring well until all of the color is blended.
+- Bowl #1, add several drops of brown gel food coloring stirring well until all of the colors is blended.
+Bowl #2, add several drops of green gel food coloring stirring well until all of the colors is blended.

 – As for the largest amount of icing add several drops of orange gel food coloring in the bowl of icing … stir well to mix the color.

-- Spoon each of the icings into individual frosting bags with a #5 tips…. twist the open end of the bag to push the icing to the tip.
+- Spoon each of the icings into individual frosting bags with a #5 tip…. twist the open end of the bag to push the icing to the tip.